A herniated disc refers to a problem with one of the intervertebral discs between the individual vertebrae that stack up to make your spine.

 A herniated disk can irritate nearby nerves and result in pain, numbness or weakness in an arm or leg.
 On the other hand, many people experience no symptoms from a herniated disk.
 In some rare cases, a severe herniation that occurs in the lower levels of the spine and result in bowel or bladder dysfunction or numbness in the groin and saddle area.
 However, disc herniations are very common and most people who have a herniated disc don't need surgery to correct the problem.

-The pain can vary widely, from a mild ache to a sharp, burning sensation or excruciating pain.
+Pain from disc herniations varies from a mild ache to a sharp, burning sensation or excruciating pain.
 Sometimes it can feel like a jolt or electric shock.
 It can be worse when you cough or sneeze, and prolonged sitting can aggravate symptoms.
-Some people also have numbness, tingling or muscle weakness in the affected leg or foot.
+Some people also have numbness, tingling, or muscle weakness in the affected leg or foot.
 You might have pain in one part of your leg and numbness in another part.

 Some movements and that can be painful with herniated discs include descending into a squat, deadlift, or lunge.
-In addition, prolonged sitting or a slumped posture may be painful.
+In addition, bending, prolonged sitting, or a slumped posture may be painful as well.

-In many cases, disc herniations is correlated with poor mobility of the hip muscles and the lumbar spine.
+In many cases, disc herniations are correlated with poor mobility of the hip muscles and the lumbar spine.
 This can be combined with weakness of the core, lower back, and gluteal muscles.
-In addition, if there are technique errors with exercise, this may lead to faulty spine mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+In addition, technique errors with exercise may lead to faulty spine mechanics.
+The best way to know what is contributing to pain is to have a movement assessment performed.

 If there is underlying weakness, learning activation exercises to engage muscles that are not firing well is key.
 Once muscles engage properly, the next step is learning how to create stability and tension in the hips and trunk under load.
 Once you can do this, a steady progression with increasing resistance while maintaining proper technique can keep the spine healthy for the foreseeable future.